adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 To ensure artificial intelligence is widely applied to protect biodiversity.
 ### Other projects
 [Wildlife Watcher](https://wildlife.ai/projects/wildlife-watcher/) A wildlife camera that records animals and uses AI to identify them

 [Spyfish Aotearoa](https://wildlife.ai/projects/spyfish-aotearoa/) A citizen science and machine learning approach to identify fish in baited underwater videos

-[Pepeketua ID](https://wildlife.ai/projects/pepeketua-id/) A pattern recognition software that facilitates the individual identification of Pepeketua, New Zealand endemic frogs.
+[Pepeketua ID](https://wildlife.ai/projects/pepeketua-id/) A pattern recognition software that facilitates the individual identification of Pepeketua, New Zealand endemic frogs

-[Nesher Bari](https://wildlife.ai/projects/nesher-bari/) Using data analytics to boost the protection of griffon vultures.
+[Nesher Bari](https://wildlife.ai/projects/nesher-bari/) Using data analytics to boost the protection of griffon vultures

 [Koster Observatory](https://wildlife.ai/projects/koster-observatory/) A machine learning and citizen science approach to analyse underwater footage from Sweden’s first marine national park.

 Most of these projects involve machine vision, open-source systems that rely on AI, and machine learning to track, identify, or study wildlife.
 Moreover, the projects can be considered the building blocks for this new project since they represent proof of concepts of several features.
 The success of these projects indicates that Wildlife.ai is well-prepared to embark on an initiative that leverages its existing capabilities and expands them with multiple integrations